KyleKing/recipes/docs/ice_cream/mint_chocolate_chunk.md

 ## Notes

 * Probably better with real mint.
-The extract just ends up with a fake mint flavor.
+The extract is a strong pseudo-mint flavor.
 See Cuisinart recipe for how to prep with fresh mint leaves